pastelnetwork/pastel/qa/rpc-tests/README.md

 A 200-block -regtest blockchain and wallets for four nodes is created the first time a regression test is run and is stored in the cache/ directory.
-Each node has the miner subsidy from 25 mature blocks (25*6250 ANIME) in its wallet.
+Each node has the miner subsidy from 25 mature blocks (25*6250 PASTEL) in its wallet.

 After the first run, the cache/ blockchain and wallets are copied into a temporary directory and used as the initial